The 6 Best Solar Companies in Massachusetts (2024)

 Below are some tips that can help you make the most out of your investment:

-• Take advantage of solar incentives: Use federal and state solar incentives to help reduce investment costs.
+- Take advantage of solar incentives: Use federal and state solar incentives to help reduce investment costs.
 We discovered that some programs in Massachusetts require lengthy paperwork and approvals, so take your time to read all qualifications and make a note of any deadlines.
+Roughly 76% of our survey takers took advantage of solar incentives.

 Installing solar panels is a multistep process involving coordination between you, the solar company, local officials, and utility providers.
 Below are the key phases: